Making it Real

 If you’re still not convinced, see Graham’s list of people who will surely notice authenticity errors in your crime fiction, from criminals to court admin staff.

-Our one-day interactive online workshops specialise in a specific area of crime and police procedure so you can get straight to the point.
-Practical and in-depth, we deliver to small groups of like-minded writers so places are limited.
+Our live one-day online workshops specialise in a specific area of crime and police procedure so you can get straight to the point.

 Be prepared to immerse yourself in virtual crime scenes and real suspect interviews with your fellow participants, and apply your new-found knowledge to writing assignments that’ll help you hit the ground running with your story.